 As another year comes to an end, most people go into goal-setting and organizing mode.
 I know I definitely am while in my off-season.
-There are so many things that I want to streamline, and fully work out all the kinks before my weddings start up again in March 2020.
-This feeling of constant decisions and keeping things in line is how every bride feels leading up to her wedding day, and sometimes even on her wedding day.
+There are so many things that I want to streamline and fully work out all the kinks on before my weddings start up again in March 2020.
+This feeling of constant decisions and keeping things in line is how every bride feels leading up to her wedding day and sometimes even on her wedding day.

 Especially from a girl who planned and coordinated her entire wedding!

 But I am saying, let someone help you on your wedding day so that you can truly enjoy the day surrounded by the people you love.
 Marrying the man you love!
-Alyssa has been in the wedding industry for 14 years; doing everything from catering, to working in a bridal shop, and even for a specific wedding venue.
-So she knows the ins-and-outs of the entire wedding day, which makes her such a perfect day-of-coordinator.
+Alyssa has been in the wedding industry for 14 years, doing everything from catering to working in a bridal shop and even working for a specific wedding venue.
+So she knows the ins-and-outs of the entire wedding day which makes her such a perfect day-of-wedding coordinator.
 She finally took the dream she had and made it a reality in February 2019 when she opened up her own business.

 Now she is able to pour into her own couples and give them the stress-free beautiful day they always dreamed of.

 I am so excited for her to answer some of your top questions when it comes to day-of coordinating.
-You may even been surprised by a few of the answers.
+You may even be surprised by a few of the answers.
 She truly is incredible, and one of my favorites to work with on a wedding day!
 That’s for sure.
-If you have more questions, or think this might be perfect for you, feel free to reach out to her (email or on Instagram).
+If you have more questions or think this might be perfect for you, feel free to reach out to her through email or on Instagram.
 I know she will take the BEST care of you!

 What’s the difference between a wedding planner and day-of coordinator?